rrichardson/disambiguating/draft2.md

 Before we dig into the features of databases, lets first discuss why one wouldn't just take all of the features.
 The short answer is that each feature typically comes with a performance cost, if not a complexity cost.

 Most of the functions performed by a database, as well as the algorithms that implement them, are built to work around the performance bottleneck that is the hard disk.
 If you have a requirement that your data (and metadata) be durable, then you must pay this penalty one way or another.

 ### The Hard Disk

-The highest latency operation you will encounter within a data center is a seek to a random location on a hard disk.
-At present, 7200 RPM disks have a seek time of about 4ms.
 The SATA Bus of a typical server (Ivy Bridge Architecture) has a theoretical max bandwidth of 750MB/s.
 That seems high, but compared to the Ivy Bridge PCI 3 Bus, which has 40 channels of approximately 1GB/s it is tiny.
 Compared to its memory bus, which can do 14.9GB/s per channel (with at least 4 channels), it is minuscule.
-[Source: Ivy Bridge Architecture](http://en.wikipedia.org/wiki/LGA_2011)
+The lowest bandwidth data path within a modern server**[1].
+(Source: [Ivy Bridge Architecture](http://en.wikipedia.org/wiki/LGA_2011))

+In addition to the bandwidth bottleneck, there is also latency to consider.
+The highest latency operation you will encounter within a data center is a seek to a random location on a hard disk.
+At present, 7200 RPM disks have a seek time of about 4ms.
+That means it can find and read new locations on disk about 250 times a second.
+If your server application relies on finding something on disk at every request, you will be capped at 250 requests per second per disk.

 > *SSDs have brought massive latency and throughput improvements to disks.
 A seek on an SSD is about 60 times faster than a hard disk.
 They bring their own challenges, however, one interesting one is that the storage cells within an SSD have a fixed lifetime, that is, they can only handle so many writes to them before they fail.
 For this reason, they have specialized firmware that spreads writes around the disk, garbage collects, and does other bookkeeping operations.
 Because of this, they have less predictable performance characteristics (though they are predictably faster than hard disks) *

-Once a location has been found, successive append-to, or read-from operations at that location are significantly cheaper.
+Once a location has been found, successive append-to, or read-from operations at that same location are significantly cheaper.
 This is called a sequential read or write.
 Algorithms regarding data storage and retrieval have been optimized against this fact since magnetic rotating disks were invented.
+Typically people will refer to file operations as either random, or sequential, signifying the strong distinction between their relative performance cost.

 ### The Page Cache

-Because of the massive latency, and relatively low throughput of hard drives, one optimization that is found in nearly every operating system is the page cache, or buffer cache.
+Because of the high latency, and low throughput of hard drives, one optimization that is found in nearly every operating system is the page cache, or buffer cache.

-As its name implies, the purpose of the page cache is to optimize disk access by transparently storing contents of files in memory pages mapped to disk by the operating system's kernel.
+As its name implies, the purpose of the page cache is to transparently optimize away the cost of disk access by storing contents of files in memory pages mapped to the disk by the operating system's kernel.
 The idea is that the same local parts of a disk or a file will be read or written many times in a short period of time.
 This is usually true for databases.

 When a read occurs, if the file contents are not in the cache, it will simultaneously load the data into the cache, and return the data.
 A write will modify the contents of the cache, but not necessarily write to the hard disk itself.
 This is to eliminate as many disk accesses as possible.
 Assuming that writing a record of data takes 5ms, and you have to write 20 different records to disk, performing these operations in the page cache and then flushing to disk would cost you only a single disk access, rather than 20.
-The performance saving add up quickly.
+Considering that accessing main memory on a machine is about 40,000 times faster than finding data on disk, the performance saving add up quickly.[2]

+Every operating system has a different model for how it flushes its changes to disk, but almost all work with the scheduler to find appropriate points to silently sync the data in memory onto disk.
+Files and pages can also be manually flushed to disk.
+This is useful when you need to guarantee that data changes are made permanent.

 > **CAUTION** : The page cache is a significant source of optimization, but can also be a source of danger.
 If writes to the page cache are not flushed to disk, and a power, disk or kernel failure occurs, you will lose your data.
 Be mindful of this when analyzing database solutions which leverage the page cache exclusively for their durability operations.